 - In Peshawar, Khan Abdul Gaffar Khan, also called Badshah Khan and Frontier Gandhi, had started the first Pushto political monthly Pukhtoon and had organized a volunteer brigade ‘Khudai Khidmatgars’, popularly known as the ‘Red-Shirts’, who were pledged to the freedom struggle and non-violence.

 Civil Disobedience Movement: How Different Sections Responded to the Movement.

 A novel and remarkable feature of the Civil Disobedience Movement was the widespread participation of women and the youth.
 Traders’ associations and commercial bodies were active in implementing the boycott, especially in Tamil Nadu and Punjab.
 Middle-class Muslim participation was quite significant in Senhatta, Tripura, Gaibandha, Bagura and Noakhali.
-The weakest point of Nationalism during this point was Muslim participation, which remained low.
+During this point, the weakest point of Nationalism was Muslim participation, which remained low.

 The most striking features of the Civil Disobedience Movement were:

 - Foreign clothes were boycotted, and there were protests against the liquor shops.